ibm-cloud-docs/cli/reference/ibmcloud/cli_resource_group.md

 --account-id value
 :   The ID of the account that owns the resources to be tagged (required if tag-type is set to service).

+--replace
+:   The list of tag names will replace the current list of tag names attached to the resource.

+--update
+:   The tag names in the format `key:value` will be updated.
+The option has no effect on tag names that are not in that format.

 -q, --quiet
 :   Suppress verbose output.